rankun203/rankun203.github.com/source/_posts/2015-06-18-blockchain.md

 After over 20 minutes, it still not confirmed.

+### Transfer some bitcoins to another account again

 In the meantime, I did it again, to a different wallet(at Coinbase, 200 bit):

 ```